Coachella Valley missing couple case: 3 arrested in murder investigation; sheriff's officials to hold press conference Tuesday

 Investigators have not yet provided additional information on any of the roles the suspects allegedly played in the killing of the couple.

-Prior to the couple's disappearance, Moran left her Coachella home to pick up Reynoso, who may have been returning to the Coachella Valley from the Brawley area the day the couple went missing, according to authorities.
+Prior to the pair's disappearance, Moran left her Coachella home to pick up Reynoso, who may have been returning to the Coachella Valley from the Brawley area the day the couple vanished, according to authorities.

 Moran said she was going to give Reynoso a ride to his Palm Desert home, but the SUV she drove was later found parked on the side of Interstate 10 in Beaumont.
 A police bloodhound detected their scent near the SUV, but the trail disappeared about 50 feet from the vehicle.